jayroxis/Sphinx/README.md

 # Sphinx
-A very simple NN that outperforms many fancy baselines.
+A very simple NN that outperforms many fancy baselines on WN18RR dataset.